Hey Kids (Start Here)

 Dear Hermann,

-I am outrageously, just outrageously, irritated on your behalf.
+I am outrageously irritated on your behalf.
 Not surprised, alas.
 Here’s my question for you though—why are you applying for money from your department at all?
 Why aren’t you applying directly for an external grant?
 Ideally, a transitional award of some kind?
 You’ve defended, correct?
 Wrap up whatever remains of your doctoral work and go.
 Do a postdoc, don’t do a postdoc; someone will, for sure, fund you to do this stuff.
 If not within academia [discursive aside: somewhere within academia most certainly will, by the way] then outside it.
 Ugh.
-As I think about this—what you’ve said, what I’m saying—as I’m thinking about the entire thing critically?
-I’m getting the definite vibe that there’s something else going on here; some other subtext of which I’m unaware.
+As I think about this—what you’ve said, what I’m saying—I’m getting the vibe that there’s something else going on here; some other subtext of which I’m unaware.
 So.
 Spill.
 [Obligatory aside: if you’d like to spill.]
-If I were to speculate I would say that you’re tethered in some way either to TU Berlin, to your department, or to your particular thesis advisor and that tie is personal in nature.
-Because if it weren’t, there’s no reason to persist in courting a department that isn’t taking you seriously.
-I’m sure I don’t need to tell you that; in fact I should probably delete this entire trail of speculation but I won’t, only because I’m somewhat concerned that there’s something—professionally untoward going on, and there are a lot of barriers to discussing that sort of thing within academia, not the least of which is it’s essentially an apprenticeship-based system of education with unequal power dynamics that can be and are exacerbated in a multiplicity of ways by the occasional dick/idiot/creeper of a feudal science overlord (PI).
-Okay, I’m done now.
-But details.
-Details.
-Let’s have it.

-This email took some time for me to put together, apologies for making you wait.
-I struggled with how to word a personal account of August tenth through August sixteenth, and I never did come up with a variant I was satisfied with.
-Ask me again down the road.
-I will tell you this much: I was giving a spiel on the Geiszler Lab to my department’s new grad students and I was halfway through outlining the novel signaling pathway we’d just identified when one of them said something like, “holy shit,” and I said something along the lines of, “I know, right?” but she was less talking about my science and more about what was happening online.
-She said, “something is attacking San Francisco,” and I said, “something?
-Some thing is attacking San Francisco?” and then she said, “yes—like—a sea monster?”
-I then said: “A+ for attitude and interest sets; D- for topical relevance; monsters are cool, it’s important to have hobbies, but a little more focus please.”
-At that point though, everyone else had started checking their phones, and pretty soon we were all watching the thing live on my laptop.
+I was giving my spiel on the Geiszler Lab to my department’s new grad students.
+I was halfway through outlining the novel signaling pathway we’d just identified when one of them said something like, “Holy shit,” and I said something along the lines of, “I know, right?” but she was less talking about my science and more about what was happening online.
+She said, “Something’s attacking San Francisco,” and I said, “Something?
+Some thing is attacking San Francisco?” then she said, “Yes—like—like a sea monster?”
+So I said: “A+ for attitude and interest sets; D- for topical relevance; monsters are cool, it’s important to have hobbies, but a little more focus please, kids.”
+At that point though, everyone had started checking their phones, and pretty soon we were all watching live on my laptop.
 Me and a room full of terrified baby academics trying to take the whole thing like champs, practicing professionalism to varying degrees.
 It was awful.
 Two out of eight of them were from California, including the kid who’d interrupted my lecture.
-Apparently she’d been texted by a family member in Pasadena.
-Her twin brother, who was at Caltech.
+She’d been texted by a family member in Pasadena.
+Her twin brother was at Caltech.
 He died the second day.
 She’s rotating in my lab.
-This is why I’m not telling you the whole thing.
-It’s a little too soon, I suppose, and I feel uncomfortable with what happened, uncomfortable with the coexistence of my personal academic passion [politically incorrect aside: that thing was, biologically speaking, amazing] and the horrible social sequelae of the aftermath of K-day.

 As for Thucydides, you’ve won me over.
 He’s winning me over as well.
 I liked him right from the beginning.
 I’m up to Pericles’ Funeral Oration: “…the man who can most truly be accounted brave is he who best knows the meaning of what is sweet in life and of what is terrible, and then goes out undeterred to meet what is to come.”
-I don’t feel like I even need to annotate that one.
+I don’t even need to annotate that one.
 It stands on its own.

 Attached you will find the next round of my notes on your notes on my notes on your draft.
 Happy Quantum Field Tuesday; you have been science charm’d.

-You had better address me as,
+You’d better address me as,

 Dear Newton,

-I feel the need to provide some sort of explanation for the document I am attaching.
-You have now sent me two rounds of extensive comments and I feel that I am beginning to gain an understanding of the seat of your approach.
-You are relying on a limited knowledge of certain properties of quantum field theory (derived from your experience in physical chemistry and also, no doubt, from your conversations with Dr. Meyer), but you are trying to fill in certain gaps in your understanding by extrapolating from what you know of classical field theory.
-Entirely understandable!
-There is also no need to remedy this, as I can see what you are attempting to convey.
+There is no need to remedy this, as I can intuit what you’re attempting to convey.
 However, it occurred to me that you might want to extend your knowledge base.
 It also occurred to me that extending your knowledge base might open a few conceptual doors.
-I have, therefore, provided a short (by some standards) introduction by adapting a set of four lectures I developed for the Masterstudiengänge at the Physikalische Institute.
-I have tailored it to your specific skill level and interests, but I think it should provide you with a grounding that is significantly more broad than your conceptual array appears to be at present.
+I have, therefore, provided a short (by some standards) introduction to quantum field theory by adapting a set of four lectures I developed for the Masterstudiengänge at the Physikalische Institute.
+I’ve tailored it to your skill level and interests, but I think it should provide you with a grounding that is significantly broader than your conceptual array appears to be at present.
 Feel free to read it or not, according to your time and interest level.
-It is certainly not necessary; I will continue to read any future comments with interest.
-Also, do not take this as a negative judgment on your proficiency level.
+It is certainly not necessary; I will continue to read any future comments with enthusiasm either way.
+Also, please do not take this as a negative judgment on your proficiency level.
 You are not a quantum physicist, but you might have been one.
 It is extraordinary.

-As for your speculations regarding my current situation at TU Berlin—you are correct, or you are, at least, an approximation of correct.
-My current difficulties stem from a family situation.
-My father is a prominent scientist with a position of some import within the Bundesministerium für Bildung und Forschung (BMBF).
-[I have been meaning to ask you—you stated you could read German—are you a native speaker?
-Because if you are, I would prefer to be conversing in German.]
-He wields considerable influence at TU Berlin, and while he is extremely interested in the biology and physical origins of Trespasser he is disinclined to see me hitch my personal career to an aberrant, sensationalistic event.
+My father wields considerable influence at TU Berlin, and while he is interested in the biology and physical origins of Trespasser, he’s disinclined to see me hitch my personal career to an aberrant, sensationalistic event.
 He and I came to an agreement, of sorts, when I was seventeen.
-He agreed to financially support me while I pursued my choice of profession to the extent I was able to do so, sans any interference; but should I fail we agreed that I would attend TU Berlin.
-As I mentioned, I was ultimately rejected from the experimental aviation program I began at age seventeen, and so, true to my word, I enrolled at TU Berlin, where I have, thus far, been very well mentored by my thesis advisor who also happens to be a close friend of my father’s.
-It is only now that I am running into professional difficulty because of this association.
-I should have known better, but I must admit to not thinking entirely clearly at the time I matriculated at TU Berlin.
-So when I say that I am being opposed by my department, I do mean this, in as far as it goes, but I also mean that my department is in large part funded by a governmental branch that contains a member of my own family who has, ostensibly, my best wishes at heart and an unfortunate proclivity for interfering in my affairs.
-I will spare you a quarter century of detail on this count.
-Enough of this entirely.
+He agreed to financially support me while I pursued my choice of profession to the extent I was able to do so, sans interference; but in the event of my failure, we agreed I would attend TU Berlin.
+As I mentioned, I was ultimately rejected from the experimental aviation program I entered at age seventeen, and so, true to my word, I enrolled at TU Berlin, where I have, thus far, been very well mentored by my thesis advisor who also happens to be a close friend of my father’s.

 Sincerely,